croquet/croquet-docs/virtual-dom/tutorials/Virtual DOM Tutorial.md

 # mkdir -p croquet; curl -L -o croquet/croquet-latest.min.js https://unpkg.com/@croquet/croquet@1.0
 ~~~~~~~~

 The `-L` option specifies to follow redirection.
-You may also copy the file from `https://unpkg.com/@croquet/croquet@1.0/pub/croquet.min.js`, or replace the `<script>` tag to point to the unpkg URL.
+You may also copy the file from `https://unpkg.com/@croquet/croquet@1.0/pub/croquet.min.js`, or replace the `&lt;script&gt;` tag to point to the unpkg URL.

 Run `server.js` in the top directory from a terminal using `node`.
 ~~~~~~~~